frkcn/c4n.dev/content/packages/kasiyer.md

 ---
 title: Kasiyer Iyzico
-description: Kasiyer makes Iyzico's subscription billing services easy and fun for your Laravel application.
+description: Kasiyer makes easy Iyzico's subscription billing services for your Laravel application.
+It handles almost requirements for subscription billing code.
+In addition to subscription management, Kasiyer also provides swapping subscriptions, cancelling subscription, single charges and refunds.
 date: 09/07/2020
 ---